ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 ### 11. Buffer sizes relatively to the flows (stabilization)

-Huge bathtub with slow flows is different from tiny bathtub with very fast flows, think of lake and river.
-There are river floods (small stock) more often than lake floods.
+Huge bathtub with slow flows is different from tiny bathtub with very fast flows.
 Systems can be stabilized simply by increasing the capacity of a buffer, while maintaining flexible enough (huge buffer make the system react too slowly, and cost a lot to build/maintain).

 ### 10. Structure of material stocks and flows

-A road system, Baby-Boom, lifetime of CFC molecules, etc.. are structure of a system hard to change afterwards, the leverage point is to build it correctly the first time when possible.
+A road system, the Baby-Boom, the lifetime of CFC molecules, etc. are structure of a system hard to change afterwards, the leverage point is to build it correctly the first time when possible.

-### 9. Delays relative to system rates of change
+### 9. Delays relative to the system rates of change

 A shower connected directly to the boiler which takes 30 seconds to respond is very hard to adjust.
 You get *oscillations* from the delay in the feedback loop.